 The best shoe type for overpronators is the shoes with good cushioning, arch support, and motion control.

 People with high arches are usually supinators.
 Supination means that the foot rolls inward less than 15%.
 Eventually, the forces of impact aren’t distributed efficiently and much pressure is put on the small toes on the outside of the foot.

 The best shoe type for supinators is the shoes with good cushioning, which encourages a natural motion of the foot.

 If you’ve decided to choose the best neutral running shoes and can’t make your choice, consider all factors, listed above, to purchase good running shoes.
 Taking into account the given information, we recommend purchasing Saucony Zealot ISO 2 for men and Brooks Dyad 7 for women.

-Saucony Zealot ISO 2 is a perfect neutral running shoe, which is also suitable for heavy runners.
+Saucony Zealot ISO 2 is a perfect shoe, which is also suitable for heavy runners.
 The model has numerous benefits:

 – A 4mm heel-to-toe offset, which encourages a natural foot motion.